Maryiamreda/Frontend-Assessment/README.md

 - TypeScript for type safety
 - Tailwind CSS for styling
 -  Cart and Wishlist functionality
+- Cart functionality where users can increase item quantities before checkout

 ## Technologies Used
 - React